 Irrigation helps spread the disease.

-Moreover, boxwood blight can overwinter on infected plants or hide in leaf litter.
+Even worse, boxwood blight can overwinter on infected plants or hide in leaf litter.
 It is also transmitted by tools, lawn mowers, leaf blowers, vehicles that contain infected leaves and pets.
 And host plants include all members of the boxwood family such as pachysandra and sarcococca.
-Recently, these two popular ground covers have also shown signs of being infected by the fungal disease.
+Recently, these two popular ground covers have also shown signs of being infected.

 A new host, pachysandra can also spread blight/Photo: CAES